jlaundry/Client-Email-Security-RFC/README.md

 It is common practice for an organisation to have seperate services for mail gateway filtering (i.e., the MX record), and mailbox storage/delivery (i.e., the Client's configured mail server).

-This presents a challenge to mailbox/delivery services, who need to ensure that messages displayed, and in particular the free-text m= field, is accurate and comes from a source explicitly trusted by the End-user's organisation.
+This presents a challenge to mailbox/delivery services, who need to ensure that messages displayed, and in particular the free-text m= field, is accurate, and comes from a source explicitly trusted by the End-user's organisation.

 Following the convention set by DKIM, we use a signature of the Client-Email-Security header, which can be validated by the mailbox Server.